DataWithCarter/data-engineering-primer/README.md

 `wq!` to save and exit
 `q!` to exit without saving

-There's a ton you can do with vim and I recommended learning by:
+**How to Learn:**
 1. Typing `vimtutor` in your command line and following it's how to :) (this is how I learned it at first!!)
 2. Watch Free Code Camp's 1 hour Vim tutorial!
 3. Of course anything that looks helpful to you and appears beginner friendly!

-#### Vim as a text editor
-What you'll soon come to find is that vim is not only to update files in the command-line.
+What you'll quickly come to find is **vim is not only to update files in the command-line.**

-It's actually an incredibly powerful text editor that you can use in your favourite IDEs (i.e., VSCode) and even on LeetCode and a lot of other coding sites!
+It's actually an incredibly powerful text editor that you can use in your favourite IDEs (i.e., **VSCode**) and even on **LeetCode** and a lot of other coding sites!
 There's even a community of developers who choose to only use replace IDEs entirely with VIM (along with many open-source plugins to make VIM even more powerful).

-I learned VIM simply by practicing one or two new key shortcuts on LeetCode everyday (they have a VIM setting you can turn on).
+I learned VIM simply by practicing one or two new key shortcuts on **LeetCode** everyday (they have a VIM setting you can turn on).
 It adds up trust me!!

-It's totally not necessary to dive deep into vim.
-I just wished I had known earlier it can be used to save you a ton of time with all of its key shortcuts!
+**It's totally not necessary to dive deep into vim.** I just wished I had known earlier it can be used to save you a ton of time with all of its key shortcuts!

 #### Git